 In the case of defined contribution plans, the company makes voluntary contributions to state or private pension funds based on legal or contractual provisions.
 No further payment obligations arise for the company from the payment of contributions.
 The current contribution payments are disclosed as a personnel expense for the respective year.
-Not including contributions to the statutory pension insurance, these amounted to EUR 11.1 million in total in fiscal year 2020 (prior year: EUR 5.0 million).
+Not including contributions to the statutory pension insurance, these amounted to EUR 11.1 million in total The defined benefit obligations developed as follows: in fiscal year 2020 (prior year: EUR 5.0 million).
 The contributions to the statutory pension insurance in Germany came to EUR 33.0 million (prior year: EUR 32.4 million) in the fiscal year.